brintzamiles/Bamazon/README.md

 ```
 *Exit Node app at any time by Ctrl +C

-Bamazon is an Amazon-like storefront that uses MySQL.
+Bamazon is an Amazon-like storefront that uses MySQL and Node.js.
 The app takes in orders from customers and deplete stock from the store's inventory.
 The app also has a Manager mode that allows managers to select the following from a menu:  View Products for Sale, View Low Inventory, Add to Inventory, and Add New Product

 ## Customer Mode - Purchasing
 ### Command line:  node bamazonCustomer.js